-To do so, we will analyse ongoing transnational challenges covering topics including the next steps in the EU’s security and defence evolution, the transatlantic security partnership, peace and stability in the EU’s neighbouring regions and, in particular, its south and south eastern flank, the link between space, defence and security, the impact of increased digitization and emerging technologies, and their impact on the resilience of our institutions, societies, and democracy.
+To do so, we will analyse ongoing transnational challenges, including the next steps in the EU’s security and defence evolution, the transatlantic security partnership, peace and stability in the EU’s neighbouring regions, the impact of increased digitalisation and emerging technologies, and the effect of disinformation and other hybrid threats on the resilience of our institutions, societies and democracies.

-Through a comprehensive and multi-disciplinary approach covering NATO, UN and EU peace security and defence policies, internal security issues and the power of technology to act as a driver for the synergies between internal and external dimensions of security, our work remains result-oriented, focusing ultimately on practical recommendations.
+Through a comprehensive and multi-disciplinary approach covering the EU, NATO and UN peace, security and defence policies, internal security issues and the power of technology to act as a driver for synergies between internal and external dimensions of security, our work remains results-oriented, focusing ultimately on practical recommendations.

-We will continue to work actively with partnerships to advance the conclusions reached and to exchange best practices globally.
-By building on our previous recommendations and proposed solutions to global security challenges, we seek to formulate and identify innovative means of reducing both internal and global tensions and countering the shift away from democracy and stability in an era of systemic shocks.
+We will continue to work actively with partners to advance the conclusions reached and to exchange best practices globally.
+By building on our previous recommendations and proposed solutions to global security challenges, we seek to formulate and identify innovative means of reducing both internal and global tensions to ensure that democracy, justice and equality not only survive but thrive in this new era.